luizsoliveira/bgp_research_tools/docs/cli.md

 ## Data downloading

-#### Choosing site collection, RRC and time interval
+#### Choosing site collection, RRC, and time interval

 ```bash
 python src/data_download/cli.py --rrc 4 \
 --from 20230101T000000 --to 20230102T235959
 ```
 * Download MRT BGP files from RIPE RIS RRC04 from 2023-01-01T00:00:00 to 2024-01-28T23:59:59.
 * A list with the path of the downloaded files will be printed at stdout.
-* The files will be download in a temporary folder provided by the operational system.
+* The files will be downloaded in a temporary folder provided by the operational system.

 #### Choosing a cache location